pest-risk-science/trapDetect/README.md

-The goal of trapDetect is to provide the functionality to simulate the spread of individuals over a given area (such as an orchard or block), and provide the tools to determine the probabilty of detecting a pest using various detection functions.
+The goal of trapDetect is to provide the functionality to simulate the spread of individuals over a given area (such as an orchard or block), and provide the tools to determine the probability of detecting a pest using various detection functions.

 ## Installation